mansalmann/Laravel-JWT-Auth-Security/README.md

-# Laravel API Security with JSON Web Token for authentication (Login, Check Profile, and Logout)
+# Laravel API Security with JSON Web Token for user authentication

 This repository contains a Laravel 10 with JWT authentication boilerplate using the [tymon/jwt-auth](https://github.com/tymondesigns/jwt-auth) package.